MoceanAPI/monday-automation/README.md

 5. What format does my phone number need to be in?

-Mobile phone numbers need to be ed in international formatting with the country code and without spaces, plus signs or leading zeros.
+Mobile phone numbers need to be formatted in international formatting with the country code and without spaces, plus signs or leading zeros.

 **Did not find what you're looking for ?**